FireguiQueen/harvard-cs50/week-00_scratch/02_simplifying_information.md

 To illustrate this, imagine we take a human and remove key cognitive functions from their brain.
 In theory, they’d still be able to see, hear, taste, and experience the world — assuming we didn’t touch the sensory systems.
 But without the brain's ability to process that input, they wouldn’t be able to truly understand what’s happening.
 They’d be receiving data, but not forming information — because they’d lack the ability to assign meaning.

-Given that, I can think about our brains as a powerful hardware, which runs a kind of software — a set of instructions on how to handle the data we receive, turning it into meaningful information.
+We can think of our brains as powerful hardware running a kind of software — a set of instructions on **how to handle the data we receive** and turn it into meaningful information.
+That’s how you can see a train and understand that it’s a train.

 ## 🖥️ Do computers receive raw data or processed data (information)?
 In short answer, **raw data**.
 But to fully understand why, we had better understand what's considered "data" for computers and what bits are.